Stadler Rail: History

-During 1984, Stadler Rail decided to embark on the manufacture of passenger rolling stock for the first time.
-During the mid-to-late 1990s, the business continued to expand via the launch of new products, as well as the acquisition of two other Swiss factories that built specialist rail vehicles for rack-and-pinion and narrow gauge railways.
+Around 1984, Stadler Rail decided to embark on the manufacture of passenger rolling stock for the first time.
+In 1987, Peter Spuhler, an in-law relative of the Stadler family through his marriage to one of Ernst Stadler's granddaughters, joined the company and subsequently took over as CEO from Irma Stadler in 1989.
+Spuhler then decided to expand the business via the launch of new products, as well as the acquisition of two other Swiss factories that built specialist rail vehicles for rack-and-pinion and narrow gauge railways.
 Stadler Rail experienced a considerable uptick in business during the latter years of 1990s.
 Its customer base continued to expand year after year over the following two decades to become one of the fastest growing and most innovative train manufacturing companies operating in Europe.
-Stadler Rail has become a serious competitor in several categories to traditional major rolling stock companies, such as Alstom, Bombardier and Siemens, and has successfully secured several major orders from the incumbent train operating companies of several nations.
+Stadler Rail has become a serious competitor in several categories to traditional major rolling stock companies, such as Alstom and Siemens, and has successfully secured several major orders from the incumbent train operating companies of several nations.

 In 1999, Stadler Rail took a 67% shareholding in a joint venture with Adtranz to manufacture the Regio-Shuttle RS1.
-However, following Adtranz's acquisition by Bombardier during 2000, European Union regulators insisted on the divestiture of the regional and tram product lines.
-As a consequence, Stadler Rail took 100% ownership of the Pankow factory in Berlin, becoming its first manufacturing base in Germany, in 2001.
+However, following Adtranz's acquisition by Bombardier in 2001, European Union regulators insisted on the divestiture of the regional and tram product lines.
+As a consequence, Stadler Rail took 100% ownership of the Pankow factory in Berlin, becoming its first manufacturing base in Germany, that same year.
 Production of the RS1 has continued, becoming the market leading tram in the nation.

 Perhaps the company's most successful product has been the FLIRT (Fast Light Innovative Regional Train) family, the range includes highly diverse configurations to suit different needs, from smaller regional units to luxurious intercity trainsets, as well as broad gauge versions for Finland and former Soviet Union nations.
 During 2004, Stadler Rail delivered the first trainset to the Swiss Federal Railways.
 By 2019, in excess of 1,400 FLIRTs have been ordered by operators in 16 countries spread across Europe, the United States, Algeria and Azerbaijan.

 To facilitate an expanded order book and wider customer base, the company has rapidly expanded its production capabilities.
-To serve the Eastern European market alone, during 2005, a new assembly plant was built in Hungary, while another was completed in Poland in the following year; six years later, a third manufacturing site was established in Belarus.
+To serve the Central and Eastern European market alone, during 2005, a new assembly plant was built in Hungary, while another was completed in Poland in the following year; six years later, a third manufacturing site was established in Belarus.
 By late 2019, the firm reportedly employed in excess of 7,000 employees at various locations spread across 20 countries.
 Each year, hundreds of rail vehicles, including trams, locomotives and coaches, are completed by the firm.
 In addition to its manufacturing efforts, considerable business is derived from contracted maintenance and refurbishment programmes, which Stadler Rail provides to operators throughout Europe, the United States, the Middle East and the North African regions.